Gone Dark: Plot

-May has a physical therapist, Brian, (Joris Jarsky) coming to her home on a regular basis.
+May has a physical therapist, Brian (Joris Jarsky), coming to her home on a regular basis.
 There is more to this than meets the eye.
 One visit, as he was setting down his bag, he notices a huge pile of mail with a rubber band around it wedged between the wall and her piano.
 May states that it was Denny's and it must have fallen off the piano and she had totally forgotten about it.
 Brian puts it on a table, unconcerned.
-May, however, immediately notices a suspicious large, bulky, padded manilla envelope and makes sure to hide the address.
-After Brian leaves, she opens it and was stunned by what she found: a copy of Brian's rap sheet and mug shot, a gun and what looked like either a cell phone or digital recorder, both in baggies.
+May, however, immediately notices a suspiciously large, bulky, padded manilla envelope, and makes sure to hide the address.
+After Brian leaves, she opens it and is stunned by what she found: a copy of Brian's rap sheet and mug shot, a gun and what looked like either a cell phone or a digital recorder, both in baggies.
 May hides this package inside her upright piano.

 As the story progresses, Monica returns to May's apartment after deducing that these items had to be in May's apartment.
 At first May claims to know nothing about them.
 Monica offers to make her some tea and drugs her so she can thoroughly search the apartment.

-Due to Monica's persistence, along with the pressures of beginning violent drug withdrawals from heroin, the two have intense interactions and May becomes fully embroiled in the dangerous mess of dirty cops, gangs and the illegal drug trade.
+Due to Monica's persistence, along with the pressures of beginning violent heroin withdrawal, the two have intense interactions and May becomes fully embroiled in the dangerous mess of dirty cops, gangs and the illegal drug trade.